BOATING WITH CHILDREN

 There are many other activities you can do.
 Bring along board games, including ones with magnetic pieces, so they won’t slide around and reduces the risk of losing game pieces.
 Be sure to bring along books to entertain your children.
 You can include a headlamp so children can read before going to bed if you are staying overnight, and it can also be used to find their way to the head (bathroom) in the middle of the night.
 Water toys and even water squirt toys are other good ideas.
 These will be a big hit when at anchor, and it is time for a swim.

 Children can also help with boating tasks.
 With adult supervision, they can help with mooring, docking, anchoring, and driving or steering the boat.
 Be sure to explain the task thoroughly before they are required to do the task.

-You should child proof your boat as you would your home depending on the age of the children on your boat.
+It would help if you childproofed your boat as you would your home depending on the age of the children on your boat.
 You want to create a safe environment for the children.

 You may want to sign your children up for a basic boating safety course to ensure that they have the necessary training and information about boating.